MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 ### Application servers pool

 The SAP SMLG transaction is commonly used to manage logon groups for ABAP application servers and to load balance logon users.
-Other transactions, like SM61 for batch server groups, RZ12 for RFC groups, and so on, also load balance logon users.
+Other transactions, like SM61 for batch server groups and RZ12 for RFC groups, also load balance logon users.
 These transactions use the load-balancing capability within the message server of SAP Central Services to distribute incoming sessions or workloads among the SAP application servers pool for SAP GUIs and RFC traffic.

 ### SAP Central Services Cluster

 This reference architecture runs Central Services on VMs in the application tier.
 Central Services is a potential single point of failure (SPOF) when it's deployed to a single VM.
 To implement a highly available solution, use either a file-share cluster or a shared-disk cluster.

 For file-share clusters, there are several options.
 We recommend that you use [Azure Files](/azure/storage/files/storage-files-introduction) shares as fully managed, cloud-native SMB or NFS shares.
-An alternative to Azure Files is [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction), which provides high-performance, enterprise-class NFS and SMB shares.
+An alternative to Azure Files is [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction), which provides high-performance NFS and SMB shares.

 You can also implement the high availability file share on the Central Services instances by using WSFC with [Scale-Out File Server](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/File-Server-with-SOFS-and-S2D-as-an-Alternative-to-Cluster/ba-p/368111) and the [Storage Spaces Direct](https://blogs.sap.com/2018/03/07/your-sap-on-azure-part-5-ascs-high-availability-with-storage-spaces-direct) feature in Windows Server 2016 and later.
 This solution also supports [Windows clusters](/azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-file-share) by using a file share served up by Scale-Out File Server as the cluster shared volume (CSV).